MrSteve: Instruction-Following Agents in Minecraft with What-Where-When Memory: ABA-Sparse Tasks Full Results

 \section{\textit{ABA-Sparse} Tasks Full Results}

 We report the results of all combinations of the \textit{ABA-Sparse} tasks in Figure \ref{fig:aba-sparse-full-result}.
 The experiments were conducted under the same conditions as described in Section \ref{sec:experiments_aba-sparse}.
-We note that \textsc{Mr.Steve} and its memory variants consistently outperform \textsc{Steve-1} in all tasks.
-In case of \textsc{PMC-Steve-FM}, it performed better than \textsc{Steve-1} in most tasks, while it failed on some tasks due to a suboptimal exploration strategy.
+We note that \mrsteve and its memory variants consistently outperform \steveone in all tasks.
+In case of \pmcstevefm, it performed better than \steveone in most tasks, while it failed on some tasks due to a suboptimal exploration strategy.